 Radisson Rewards (2:1)

-Capping off the top five unique transfer partners for the Citi Prestige card is the owner of the Radisson, Radisson Blu, Park Inn and Park Plaza hotel brands.
+Capping off the top five unique transfer partners for the Citi Prestige card is Radisson Rewards.
+The Radisson Hotel Group operates around 1,300 hotels in about 100 countries, including the Radisson Blu, Park Inn and Park Plaza hotel brands.

 The aim of this article was to explore alternative Citi Rewards redemption partners to the ones we tend to focus on here in Australia.